Andehist DM NR Syrup

 Before taking this medicine

-Do not use Andehist DM NR Syrup if you have taken an MAO inhibitor in the past 14 days.
+Do not use Andehist DM NR Syrup if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.

 a blockage in your digestive tract (stomach or intestines);